dbmqproject/dbmq/README.md

 - [x] **version 2.1 is being released**
 - [x] `Docker_images` removed from the whole project
+- [x] New logo represented for DBMQ v2.1
 - [ ] Using python docker images instead of linux distros
 - [ ] New feature -> streaming the running containers
 - [ ] Start writing documentations (Sphinx+recommonmark)